 b) For associate programs (AA and AS, generally 60 credit hours), students must obtain a degree within 90 attempted credit hours.
 (60 credit hours X 150% = 90 attempted credit hours).

 c) For certificate programs (generally 24 credit hours), students must obtain a certificate within 36 attempted credit hours.
 (24 credit hours X 150% = 36 attempted credit hours).

 This maximum time frame is based upon the specific student degree or certificate classification in the FSW academic records.

-Monitoring satisfactory academic progress begins with the first credit attempted and is done at the end of every semester (fall, spring and summer).
+Monitoring Satisfactory Academic Progress begins with the first credit attempted and is completed at the end of every semester (fall, spring and summer).

 Failure to Meet Standards: